f5devcentral/access-labs/class3/module1/lab06.rst

 #.
 From the jumphost's browser, navigate to ``https://sp.acme.com``

 #.
-You will not see this but you are redirected to ``https://portal.acme.com`` before finally landing at the Azure Logon Screen ``https://login.microsoft.com``
+You will not see this but you are redirected to ``https://portal.acme.com`` before finally landing at the Azure Login Screen ``https://login.microsoft.com``

    |image051|